microsoft/TemplateStudio/README.md

 * [Getting started with the generator codebase](docs/getting-started-developers.md)
 * [Authoring Templates](docs/templates.md)

+## Known issues

+* [Project creation failing with VS 15.2 and VS Preview side by side](https://github.com/Microsoft/WindowsTemplateStudio/issues/668) - We believe right now there is a side by side issue.

 ## Feedback, Requests and Roadmap

 Please use [GitHub issues](https://github.com/Microsoft/WindowsTemplateStudio/issues) for feedback, questions or comments.